 Urad dal again is very healthy.
 I was apprehensive if these hold their shape, so added a pinch of soda just before steaming.
 Next time I might try without adding it.
 And yes, spice it more with chilies or stuffed versions.

 One main factor one has to remember when on a diet is that, everything works for a while.
 So it’s always better to change after a short period.
-If weight loss is the objective, then regular exercise is a must, added with a healthy diet.
+If weight loss is the objective, then regular exercise is a must, added to a healthy diet.
 From what I have researched and what I hear from Daddy, I know Diabetic Diet is very much suitable for weight reduction.

 So I wanted to make sure I included something of those and making it low carb at the same time.